bioc/BulkSignalR/README.md

 ## Overview

-**BulkSignalR** is used to infer ligand-receptor interactions (LRIs) from bulk expression (transcriptomics/proteomics) data, or medium resolution spatial transcriptomics such as the 10x Genomics Visium platform.
+**BulkSignalR** is used to infer ligand-receptor (L-R) interactions from bulk expression (transcriptomics/proteomics) data, or medium resolution spatial transcriptomics such as the 10x Genomics Visium platform.

-Known LRIs are taken from the
+Known L-RI interactions are taken from the
 LR*db* database, which was previously included in our other package **SingleCellSignalR**, also available from Bioconductor [here](https://www.bioconductor.org/packages/release/bioc/html/SingleCellSignalR.html).
 Now, LR*db* is distributed and updated separately.

-Inferences rely on a statistical model linking potential LRIs with biological pathways downstream the receptor as defined in Reactome or GO Biological Processes.
+Inferences rely on a statistical model linking potential L-R interactions with biological pathways downstream the receptor as defined in Reactome or GO Biological Processes.

 A number of visualization and data summary functions are proposed to